 Ranger Grooming Co.
 Spiced Sandalwood Beard Oil (affiliate link).
 This is such a great take on the sandalwood scent.
 In the world of beard and shaving products, sandalwood is perhaps the most “classic” scent, and many people say it has that clean, calm smell you get when you come out of a barber.
 That’s right on the nose (ha)—it’s a fresh, simple smell, and that’s why it’s so widely-used.
 What we don’t usually see is a spicy scent added to it, and that makes it an entirely new experience.
 That spicy-ness is close, and it adds to the sweet smell while keeping that “calm” aspect to it.
 It’s unique and original, and it’s probably our favorite thing that Ranger Grooming offers.

-It's kind of neat that a company that only makes two scents in their beard oil would roll the dice on that.
+It’s kind of neat that a company that only makes two scents in their

 Ranger Grooming Go.
 Escape Cedarwood (affiliate link).
 This is another scent that most makers of beard oils feature, because it captures that sort of rugged, outdoors-y essence that works well on a lot of guys.
 Most companies have something like it, and either use pine, or fir, or a mixture of all three.
 This is nice and refreshing, without being too powerful.

 Ranger Grooming Co.
 Fragrance Free (affiliate link).
 This is an interesting take, because 1) many makers of

 We always get caught up talking about scents, so we should probably mention: there’s a lot of good stuff in the recipe!
 It includes Moroccan Argan Oil—which can fortify beard hair and give it some body and shine—and it’s got rosehip oil, which is high in Vitamins A, which is great for skin, and Vitamin C, which is also great for skin.